AdobeDocs/campaign-classic.en/help/delivery/using/personalization-blocks.md

 To insert a personalization block in a message, follow the steps below:

-1. In the content editor of the delivery wizard, click the personalized field icon and select the **[!UICONTROL Include]** menu.
+1. In the content editor of the delivery assistant, click the personalized field icon and select the **[!UICONTROL Include]** menu.
 1. Select a personalization block from the list (the list displays the 10 last used blocks), or click the **[!UICONTROL Other...]** menu to access the full list.

    ![](assets/s_ncs_user_personalized_block01.png)